equinor/webviz-plugin-boilerplate/README.md

 ## Install your new Python plugin package

-The default package created for you contains some dummy containers.
-These you can later delete/and or overwrite with your fancy containers.
-You can have an arbitrary number of containers in your package.
+The default package created for you contains some dummy plugins.
+These you can later delete/and or overwrite with your fancy plugins.
+You can have an arbitrary number of plugins in your package.

 To install your plugin package in _development mode_, run
 ```bash